-- . bullying makes people unhappy and can lead to low self-esteem. - . pupils who are being bullied are unlikely to concentrate fully on their learning. - . some pupils avoid bullying by not attending school. - . pupils who observe unchallenged bullying behaviour may copy this anti-social behaviour. - . we wish to build the self-esteem of all our pupils but especially of bullies and their victims.
+- . bullying makes people unhappy and can lead to low self-esteem. - . pupils who are being bullied are unlikely to concentrate fully on their learning. - . some pupils avoid bullying by not attending school. - . pupils who observe unchallenged bullying behaviour may copy this anti-social behaviour. - . we wish to build the self-esteem of all our pupils but especially of those who have been a target for bullying or who have displayed bullying type behvaiours.